yujisoyama/worldcup_guesser/README.md

 # Word Cup Guesser by Rocketseat

 Full stack project developed during the NLW Copa week of <a href="https://www.rocketseat.com.br" target="_blank">Rocketseat</a>.
-The application aims to connect people looking for new friends to play games together.
+The application aims to connect people by creating groups, join groups and make guesses about FIFA World Cup Matches.

 | :placard: Vitrine.Dev |     |
 | -------------  | --- |